QuantaMap/website/2_Openings.md

 * an intern with to support the mechanical design of our AFM with experience in mechanical engineering, precision engineering (university or HBO).
 * an intern with a background in electrical engineering to develp cryogenic electronics for our AFM (university or HBO)

-Additionally, we are happy to host interns and BSc/MSc stundents on a number of technical and non-technical topics.
+Additionally, we are happy to host interns and BSc/MSc students on a number of technical and non-technical topics.
 Just get in touch.

 ## Working at QuantaMAP